 Vaccines required for school attendance under the Immunization of School Pupils Act (ISPA) will need a valid religious or conscientious exemption form completed.
-Visit Immunization and Exemptions for School/Daycare Attendance for more information.
+Visit Immunization Exemptions for Children in School and Child Care for more information.

 Please submit the online consent form and indicate “NO” in the consent boxes and add a note to advise you are in the process of exemption.

 - What if my child cannot receive the vaccines for medical reasons?